 The Boston Beer Company, Inc. ("Boston Beer" or the "Company") is the largest craft brewer in the United States.
-In fiscal 2010, Boston Beer sold approximately 2.3 million barrels of its proprietary products ("core brands") and brewed or packaged approximately 13,000 barrels under contract ("non-core brands") for third parties.
+In fiscal 2011, Boston Beer sold approximately 2.5 million barrels of its proprietary products ("core brands") and brewed or packaged approximately 13,000 barrels under contract ("non-core brands") for third parties.

-During 2010, the Company sold over twenty beers under the Samuel Adams® or the Sam Adams® brand names, eight flavored malt beverages under the Twisted Tea® brand name, and one hard cider under the HardCore® brand name.
+During 2011, the Company sold over fifty beers under the Samuel Adams ® or the Sam Adams ® brand names, seven flavored malt beverages under the Twisted Tea® brand name, three hard cider beverages under the Angry Orchard malt brand name and one hard cider under the HardCore ® brand name.
 Boston Beer produces malt beverages and hard cider at Company-owned breweries and under contract arrangements at other brewery locations.
 The Company-owned breweries are located in Boston, Massachusetts (the "Boston Brewery"), Cincinnati, Ohio (the "Cincinnati Brewery") and Breinigsville, Pennsylvania (the "Pennsylvania Brewery").
-During 2010, the Company brewed over 95% of core brand volume at Company-owned breweries.